ahicks92/fastnet/specification.md

 The following subsections describe the packet format for the message channels.
 For the duration of this section, understand packet to refer to a packet on a message channel.
-Furthermore, understand that the following packets are packed inside the wider context of a Fastnet packet as payloads destined to the specific message channel in question.
+Furthermore, understand that the following packets are packed inside the wider context of a Fastnet packet as payloads destined to the specific message channel in question and that all state discussed in this section (most notably the sequence numbers and message optimization number) are channel-specific.

 ###Common Elements###